-- request the convocation of the Shareholders' General Meeting within shortened deadlines - request the convocation of the Board of Directors - veto any resolution of the Board (i) related to dividend distributions, remuneration policy of Board members, general and deputy general managers (ii) which may jeopardise depositors' interests or materially affect liquidity, solvency or, in general, the prudent and orderly operation of the Bank (such as business strategy and asset/liability management etc.) or (iii) concerning corporate actions resulting in the amendment of the Bank's Articles of Association, including the increase or reduction of the capital or the corresponding authorization to the Board, the mergers, divisions, conversions, revivals, extension of term or dissolution of the Bank, the transfer of assets (including the sale of subsidiaries), or any other issue requiring increased majority as provided for in the company Law 2190/1920 which may materially impact HFSF's participation in the Bank's share capital - request the postponement of a Board meeting for up to three (3) business days so as to receive HFSF Executive Board's instructions, following consultation with the Bank of Greece - have free access to the Bank's books and records for the purposes of law 3864/2010, with advisers of his choice - approve the Chief Financial Officer (CFO) of the Bank.
+- request the convocation of the Shareholders' General Meeting - request the convocation of the Board - veto any resolution of the Board (i) related to dividend distributions, the remuneration policy and the additional compensation (bonus) of Board members, of General Managers or of those to whom the duties of a General Manager have been assigned as well as of their deputies (ii) which may jeopardise depositors' interests or materially affect liquidity, solvency or, in general, the prudent and orderly operation of the Bank (such as business strategy and asset/liability management etc.) or (iii) concerning corporate actions resulting in the amendments of the Bank's Articles of Association, including the increase or reduction of the capital or the corresponding authorization to the Board, the mergers, divisions, conversions, revivals, extension of term or dissolution of the Bank, the transfer of assets (including the sale of subsidiaries), or any other issue requiring increased majority as provided for in the Law 2190/1920 which may materially impact HFSF's participation in the Bank's share capital - request the postponement of a Board meeting or the discussion of any item for up to three (3) business days so as to receive HFSF's Executive Board's instructions - approve the Chief Financial Officer (CFO) of the Bank.